Dr. Vaughan sheds light on her own COVID-19 vaccine experience and as well as safety, pregnancy and fertility considerations for her patients.

 Does COVID-19 vaccination cause female sterilization?

-No. There is no data or information that the vaccine effects fertility.
+No. There is no data or information that the vaccine affects fertility.
 Those claiming a link between the spike protein formed by receiving the mRNA-based vaccines and blockage of a protein necessary for formation of the human placenta and its adherence to the uterus are false and untrue.

 Do I need to continue to wear a mask and socially distance after receiving the vaccine series?